 Wharton’s undergraduate academic advisors’ primary purpose is to assist students in developing meaningful educational plans that satisfy their academic goals.
 Wharton provides professional academic advisors, peer advisors, and concentration advisors in the academic departments.
 Additional support is provided by cohort mentors and directors.
 Coordinated dual-degree students also have professional advisors for their programs.

-In the summer, first-years are assigned by cohort to a professional advisor in the Undergraduate Division and coordinated dual-degree students will be introduced to their program advisors.
+In the summer, first-years are assigned to a professional advisor in the Undergraduate Division and coordinated dual-degree students will be introduced to their program advisors.
 In the meantime, we invite you to check out the frequently asked questions below, connect with our Wharton Ambassadors on the Penn Admitted Student Network, and email the Undergraduate Division with any additional questions.

 Frequently Asked Questions